 Here is another version of a similar employee development plan from SEOptimer:

-This one is slightly more detailed in the sense that it covers a specific career goal and lists very specific skills gaps that need to be addressed, actions that can be performed and the timeframe to perform them.
+This one is slightly more detailed in the sense that it covers a specific career goal and lists particular skills gaps that need to be addressed, and actions that can be performed within a timeframe.

 When it comes to lessons you can learn from these plans and examples, one that really matters is that the length of each development plan is at least 12 months.
-If you want to plan for the better of your company and your employees, you need to go for the long run and anything shorter than a year will not cut it.

 Another learning is that for each employee, you’ll have a host of documents regarding their skills and individual plans.
 If you have a large number of employees, this documentation quickly piles up and requires lots of organization.
 You could do this manually, but why would you?
-Tools like Zavvy let you manage your entire workforce from one dashboard, which makes it easy to set and track employee development initiatives too.
+Our tools allow you manage your entire workforce from one dashboard, which makes it easy to set and track employee development initiatives.

 While the employee gets invaluable new skills that they can use to advance their career, the employer should also fill a certain skills gap and benefit from the upskilling as well.
-Having this in mind, we’ll stress once again that it’s a great idea to have a dedicated person in your organization in charge of setting, monitoring and assessing your employee development program.
+Having this in mind, we’ll stress once again that it’s a great idea to have a dedicated person in your organisation in charge of setting, monitoring and assessing your employee development program.

 Make no guarantees and state that their career advancement in the company will depend largely on their results.

 For many companies, employee development plans are something they take for granted for too long.
-By the time they realize they need to help their employees, they already feel the negative effects of low employee satisfaction and high turnover.
+By the time they realise they need to help their employees, they already feel the negative effects of low employee satisfaction and high turnover.

 Upskill your team every week with the best contents and personalized recommendations.